 Exams for GCSEs and A-Levels in England, Northern Ireland and Wales, and National 5s and Highers in Scotland, have been cancelled.

 Implications for deaf young people

-Though the details are still being worked out, it is likely that young people will be given a grade based on teacher assessments.
+Deaf young people will be given a grade based on teacher assessments.
 It will be important to ensure that any assessments are done fairly and take into account young people’s ability.
 For example, if any particular assessments are being used by teachers, it will be important to ensure that these are accessible and appropriate for use with deaf young people.
 Teachers of the Deaf will have a key role to play in providing advice to schools and colleges on this.

-If mock exam results are being used to inform teacher assessments, it be important that the appropriate access arrangements were put in place, for example, 25% extra time or BSL interpretation if these are required.
+If mock exam results are being used to inform teacher grading, it be important that the appropriate access arrangements were put in place, for example, 25% extra time or BSL interpretation if these are required.
 Our factsheet for parents on exams has more information on access arrangements.
-If these were not put into place, teacher assessments should take into account that the mock exam may not be a fair reflection of the deaf young person’s ability.
+If these were not put into place, teacher grading should take into account that the mock exam may not be a fair reflection of the deaf young person’s ability.

 Schools may have catch-up programmes or individual tuition in place.
 It will be important for Teachers of the Deaf to be involved in advising on any such catch-up support or tuition for individual children, particularly if this support is being provided by someone who has not worked with a deaf child before.

-Given the time it takes to gather evidence, we suggest that deaf young people and parents proactively begin this process if they fear their child is being disadvantaged.
 Our helpline can provide further information and advice if support in this area may be helpful.

 Repeating a year